rokubop/roku-talon-shared/ui_elements/README.md

 ]
 ```

-To define css, we put it inside of the parentheses, and to define children, we put it inside the square brackets. let's give it 1 div, positioned to the right center:
+To define css, we put it inside of the parentheses.
+This uses standard css naming.
+To define children, we put it inside the square brackets. let's give it 1 div, positioned to the right center:
 ```py
 my_ui = screen(align_items="flex_end", justify_content="center")[
     div()[